 Learn How to Do Something New

-If you’ve been waiting to learn a new skill or try out a new hobby, there’s no time like the present!
-Receiving a chronic illness diagnosis can make it seem like your life now has to be all about your condition.
-But people with chronic illnesses are capable of doing amazing things!
-(Need an example?
-Check out our post on Olympians with chronic illnesses!)
+If you’ve been waiting to learn a new skill or try out a new hobby, there’s no time like the present.
+Receiving a chronic illness diagnosis can make it seem like your life now has to be all about your condition, but there are many new activities to try that may even help ease certain symptoms of your condition.

-This is where both your data and your connections can help you overcome obstacles.
+This is where both data and your support network can help you overcome obstacles.
 Research might be able to hint at some of the challenges you could face, as well as ideas on how to overcome them.
-And talking to others with similar challenges can provide both strategies and camaraderie.
+Talking to others with similar challenges can provide both strategies and camaraderie.

 Infusions On Your Schedule at IVX Health

-If you’re not used to receiving IV medications, learning they’re going to become a regular part of your life can be a little scary.
-But at IVX Health, you might find you actually enjoy your time instead!
+If you’re not used to receiving infusion or injection medications, learning they’re going to become a regular part of your life can be a little scary.
+But at IVX Health, you might find you actually enjoy your time instead.

 If your treatment regimen includes biologic infusion or injection treatments such as Remicade or Ocrevus, consider IVX Health for your care.
 We offer appointments that fit your schedule (days, evenings and weekends) in comfortable private suites so you can enjoy your time while receiving treatment.
 If you’re ready to experience how we are redefining care for patients with chronic conditions, contact us to schedule an appointment at one of our many convenient locations.